The Secret of My Success (1965 film)

-The Secret of My Success (also known as The Secret of My Success or: How Three Beautiful Girls Love for Fun—and Murder for Profit) is a 1965 British comedy film from American writer-director Andrew L. Stone, starring James Booth, Shirley Jones, Stella Stevens and Honor Blackman, along with Lionel Jeffries featured in four separate roles.
+The Secret of My Success is a 1965 British black comedy film from American writer-director Andrew L. Stone, starring James Booth, Shirley Jones, Stella Stevens, Honor Blackman, and Lionel Jeffries (in four roles).

+A police constable solves two high-profile cases with help from his mother.
+He becomes the leader of a South American country through becoming the figurehead of its revolution.
+The new leader later inherits millions from an earl, but makes the mistake of naming his mother as his heir.
+His mother kills him to get the inheritance.

 Plot

-Thanks to his mother's help, Arthur Tate somehow makes a remarkable rise from a lowly constable to the ruler of a South America country.
+Thanks to his mother's help, Arthur Tate somehow makes a remarkable rise from a lowly constable to the ruler of a South American country.

 His story begins with Inspector Hobart's investigation into dressmaker Violet Lawson's missing husband.
 Hobart suspects foul play and digs up Violet's cellar, looking for the body.
-Violet did indeed kill her spouse, but doesn't bury the corpse there until after Hobart has dug the hole.
+Violet did indeed kill her spouse, but does not bury the corpse there until after Hobart has dug the hole.
 A helpful tip from Arthur's mum makes him the hero who solves the case.

 Baron von Lukenberg is then arrested for creating a species of deadly spiders.
 But it is actually his wife, the Baroness, who is responsible.
 Arthur, with his mum's aid, once again saves the day.
 President Esteda of the South American nation of Guanduria is so favorably impressed, he hires Arthur to be his personal liaison.

 Marigold Marado turns up, telling Arthur she wants to make a film about his heroism.
-What he doesn't know is that Marigold is a revolutionary who hopes to overthrow Esteda's government.
+What he does not know is that Marigold is a revolutionary who hopes to overthrow Esteda's government.
 The film she ends up creating inadvertently turns Arthur into a great revolutionary hero, and it is he who becomes Guanduria's new leader.

 Arthur can do no wrong.
-The Earl of Aldershot learns of his great deeds and leaves Arthur the grand sum of 15 million pounds in his will.
-Arthur goes back to England to the Earl's mansion to collect, intending to give all the money away to charity, but leaving it to his mother in case of his death.
+The Earl of Aldershot learns of his great deeds and leaves Arthur 15 million pounds in his will.
+Arthur goes back to England to the earl's mansion to collect, intending to give all the money away to charity, but leaving it to his mother in case of his death.
 She blows up the mansion with her son in it.